How Reddit posters made millions as Wall Street lost billions on GameStop's wild stock ride

 "There should be legal and regulatory repercussions," Burry tweeted.
 "This is unnatural, insane, and dangerous."

 Hedge funds and other large institutional investors are not allowed to coordinate their stock purchases.
-But individual investors aren't subject to the same restrictions, and there doesn't seem to be any rules barring them from discussing what stocks they like or don't like.
+But individual investors aren't subject to the same restrictions, and there don't seem to be rules barring them from discussing what stocks they like or don't like.

 Are "meme stocks" the new stock market bubble?

-GameStop shares certainly seem like they have entered bubble territory.
-Sales are down by 300% at the company, which is in the process of closing 1,000 of its more than 5,000 stores.
-And that drop has happened during the pandemic, with people spending more on home entertainment, not less.
+GameStop's stratospheric stock ascent arguably has entered the bubblesphere based on traditional Wall Street metrics.
+Sales are down by 30% at the company, which is in the process of closing 1,000 of its more than 5,000 stores.
+And that sales drop has happened during the pandemic, with people spending more on home entertainment, not less.

-At $350 a share, GameStop now has a stock market value of $26 billion.
-That's more than the combined market value of the Gap, Kohl's and Macy's.

 "This is not the first time we have seen speculative bubbles," Thomas Gorman, a partner at law firm Dorsey & Whitney and an expert in securities law who spent seven years at the SEC, told CNBC on Wednesday.
 "It's just the latest."